 The benefit with many, if not all, of the trails within the US National Parks and State Parks is that there is a map at the trailhead showing the trails within the area and the distance of the hikes on those trails.

-I usually snap a picture with my iPhone of the board for my journaling efforts, but taking a picture of the map can also help in a pinch as you are hiking if you need help navigating.
+I usually snap a picture with my iPhone [affiliate] of the map for my journaling efforts, but taking a picture of the map can also help in a pinch as you are hiking if you need help navigating.